Parties & Balls

 Revels come in many guises during the season of merriment that begins on feast of the Epiphany (Jan.
 6) — the twelfth day of Christmas, the day the gift-bearing wise men visited the Christ child — and culminates on Mardi Gras (Fat Tuesday).
 They range from exclusive society balls to post-parade “extravaganzas” with thousands of attendees and big-name entertainment; from barroom “throw-downs” to just about any gathering during the Carnival season with familiar ingredients: a theme, costuming/fancy dressing and pretend monarchs presiding over “royal” courts, along with music, drinking, dancing and king cake.
 And, of course, beads and other festive paraphernalia.
 (In local parlance, “throw down” is both a noun and a verb: i.e., an occasion where people throw down, that is, cut loose, frolic and make merry.)

-The 2006 Queen of Carnival (Charlotte Favrot Smallpage) and her consort, His Majesty Rex (Paul McIlhenny)
+The 2006 Queen of Carnival (Charlotte Favrot Smallpage) and His Majesty Rex (Paul McIlhenny) in royal attire and holding hands while crossing Canal Street en route to the Comus Ball for the Meeting of the Courts

 High-society balls involve rituals and protocols that hark back Europe’s pre-Enlightenment, tradition-bound ancien régime.
-Toward the end of the 19th century, members of elite Carnival organizations — seeking to evoke a world of romance and chivalry as a tonic for the social and political upheaval of Reconstruction — began acting out aristocratic fantasies by carrying on in the style of the royal courts and palaces of Old Europe.
+In the 19th century, especially after the Civil War, members of elite Carnival organizations — seeking to evoke a world of romance and chivalry as a tonic for the social and political upheaval of Reconstruction — began acting out aristocratic fantasies by carrying on in the style of the royal courts and palaces of Old Europe.
 They staged parades that ended in theaters and ballrooms, where krewe members would present a series of tableaux based on the theme of their parades.
 Tableau balls, including those staged by non-parading organizations, came to be known as “Carnival Balls,” where debutante queens and maids were presented.
 While these thematic revivals of monarchic rule still serve as affirmations of the city’s social register, at least for so-called “old-line” krewes, virtually all krewes retain some elements of the traditional rituals, although in widely varying degrees of formality.

 For a glimpse of the pomp and pageantry of society Mardi Gras, tune into WYES-TV/Channel 12 on Mardi Gras night, at 7 p.m., for the Meeting of the Courts featuring the Rex Organization and the Mistick Krewe of Comus.
 (Rebroadcast at 11:30 p.m.
 Streaming options.)
 In the evening’s finale, in a blaze of glittering rhinestones and brilliants, the krewes’ monarchs escort each other’s queens in a grand march around the ballroom.
 In its precise decorum and scripted formality, the spectacle is about as far removed from the free-for-all on Bourbon Street as one could possibly imagine.